The Visual Approach to Sight-Reading

 Now that these four notes have been established, the tutor will teach the student how to find all the other notes using “skips and steps”.
 Any note can be found by counting the steps and skips from the animal it is closest to.
 To avoid always going from the bottom or top line, it is advisable to develop a habit of using the last key that was played to find the next one.If this is a method the tutor would like their student to use, it should be practised a little bit in every lesson to ensure that the student remembers it and starts using the method independently.
 Every lesson, the tutor should take a few seconds and ask the children to visualise the animals standing in the same spot as before.
 If the student has not visualised the animals properly, it is likely that they will forget about them.
 If the tutor notices that this recurs lesson after lesson or that it takes a long time for the child to recall the animal, they might consider introducing them to the toy animals instead.

 The tutor will explain to the student that they can use the alphabet to go up or down to figure out what note they can see on the clef.
 We are working on a visual way of doing this, but in the meantime, it is sufficient for the tutor to write the alphabet next to the clef they have coloured in with the animal’s colour.
-The alphabet should be written so that it ascends and descends in the same direction as the letters on the clef.
-See the illustration below.
+The alphabet should be written so that it ascends and descends in the same direction as the letters on the clef, like this:

 The reason why this method should be used in addition to the “Every Good Boy Does Fine / FACE” method is because it is an active way of learning how to read music.
 In music education today, students are often taught the material passively, where the teacher simply tells them something they have to remember.
 We believe this is an archaic and ineffective form of teaching.
 Even though the modern world is a lot more fast-paced with a lot more to learn, we use a method of learning that was developed before we knew how the brain learns in the best way.
 Now that we know much more about how the brain learns best and that active learning is much more powerful than passively learning, it is time to update our learning and teaching methods and stop lagging behind like we are currently doing.